Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 ### dbt_project.yml
 1. Select the `dbt_project.yml` file from the file tree to open it.
 What are we looking at here?
 Every dbt project requires a `dbt_project.yml` file &mdash; this is how dbt knows a directory is a dbt project.
 The [dbt_project.yml](/reference/dbt_project.yml) file also contains important information that tells dbt how to operate on your project.
-2. Your code shoudl like as follows:
+2. Your code should as follows:
     ```yaml
     name: 'snowflake_python_workshop'
     version: '1.5.0'